splynx/docs/files/en/configuration/system/templates/templates.md

 ![Settings](template2.png)

-Then simply click on the *Add* button located at the top right of the page and the following window will appear to add a new template to the section you've selected:
+Then click on the `Add` button located at the top right of the page and the following window will appear to add a new template to the section you've selected:

 ![Create Template](template3.png)

 **Parameter descriptions**

-* **Title** - type a relevant name for the template
+* **Title** - type in a relevant name for the template
 * **Description** - type a brief description of the template
 * **Code** - populate this field with all the contents you would like the template to contain.
-Variables, links and places holders can be used in templates.
+Variables, links and placeholders can be used in templates.

 When creating templates, you can conveniently make use of "Placeholders", which are code values to populate details existing on the system of a customer or company: